-In October 2019 the Company entered into a \$206.0 million senior secured fully drawn non-revolving long term loan facility ("Term Loan").
-The term loan debt bears interest at a fixed rate of 15.0% per annum from the date of issue, accrued daily and payable quarterly, of which a certain portion is payable quarterly in cash or, subject to the lender's approval, payable in kind ("PIK") by way of accruing to the principal outstanding.
-The PIK calculation was amended as described below for the period from January 1, 2022, forward.
+In October 2019 the Company entered into a \$206.0 million senior secured fully drawn non-revolving long term loan facility ("term debt").
+The term debt bears interest at a fixed rate of 15.0% per annum from the date of issue, accrued daily and payable quarterly.

-The term loan is repayable in full on October 16, 2023; however the Company may repay the principal in whole or in part any time prior to October 16, 2023, upon 90 days written notice to the agent, without penalty.
 The Company incurred \$6.0 million of closing costs which were accounted for as transaction costs and netted against the value of the loan to be amortized over 48 months.

-Under the terms of the credit agreement, on or before October 16, 2021, the Company had an option either to acquire certain petroleum and natural gas properties from the lender for a purchase price of \$45.0 million in cash or pay a deferred fee ("Fee") in the amount of \$50.0 million to the agent.
-On September 30, 2021, amendments to the credit agreement were made to delay payment of the Fee to January 1, 2022, and interest on this Fee started to accrue from October 16, 2021.
-Further amendments were made on December 31, 2021, to incorporate the Fee as part of the loan principal due on October 16, 2023, on an interest free basis.
-Other changes made on December 31, 2021, included an amendment to the payment of interest, on the principal balance excluding the Fee, whereby 8% will be payable in cash and the remaining 7% will be PIK on a quarterly basis.
+Under the terms of the credit agreement, on or before October 16, 2021, the Company had an option either to acquire certain petroleum and natural gas properties from the lender for a purchase price of \$45.0 million in cash or pay a deferred fee ("Fee") of \$50.0 million to the lender.
+On September 30, 2021, the Company elected to pay the Fee as opposed to acquiring the assets.
+Amendments to the credit agreement were made to delay payment of the Fee to January 1, 2022, and interest on this Fee started to accrue from October 16, 2021 forward.
+Further amendments were made on December 31, 2021, to incorporate the Fee as part of the term debt principal and to extend the maturity date to October 16, 2023, on an interest free basis.
+Other changes made on December 31, 2021, included an amendment to the payment of interest, on the original principal, whereby 8% will be payable in cash and the remaining 7% will be payable in kind on a quarterly basis.
 In addition, 1.75% of the principal balance outstanding is repayable quarterly beginning in 2022.
+While the term debt is repayable in full on October 16, 2023; the Company may repay the principal in whole or in part at any time prior to October 16, 2023, without penalty.

-Pieridae is subject to certain financial covenants and other obligations during the year ended December 31, 2021:
+Pieridae is subject to certain financial covenants and other obligations:

-- (i) Minimum adjusted monthly working capital ratio starting January 31, 2022, of 0.7:1 calculated as whereby current assets is adjusted for \$21.0 million of capital spare parts included in property, plant and equipment and current liabilities excludes all amount due or accrued to the lender. - (ii) Mandatory principal repayments of excess cash on a quarterly basis if the adjusted working capital ratio, as described in (i) above, exceeds 0.85:1. - (iii) Minimum net operating income ("NOI") of \$70 million per annum.
-NOI is a non-GAAP measure calculated as petroleum and natural gas revenue less royalties, plus other income, third party processing and realized gains and losses on risk management contracts, less operating and transportation expenses. - (iv) Minimum hedging covenant of 60% of the Company average daily sales volumes; waived through July 31, 2022.
+- (i) Minimum adjusted monthly working capital ratio starting January 31, 2022, of 0.7:1 calculated as current assets plus capital spare parts included in property, plant and equipment, and current liabilities less all amount due or accrued to the lender. - (ii) Mandatory principal repayments of excess cash on a quarterly basis if the adjusted working capital ratio, as described in (i) above, exceeds 0.85:1. - (iii) Minimum net operating income ("NOI") of \$70 million per annum.
+NOI is a non-GAAP measure calculated as petroleum and natural gas revenue less royalties, plus other income, third party processing and realized gains and losses on risk management contracts, less operating and transportation expenses. - (iv) Minimum hedging covenant of 60% of the Company average daily sales volumes; waived through March 31, 2023.

-As at December 31, 2021, and 2020 the Company was in compliance with, or had received waivers from the lender for all covenants, and no prepayment was required.
+As at December 31, 2022, and 2021 the Company was in compliance with, or had received waivers from the lender for all covenants.